 This probably the best museum in Dublin if not Ireland in my opinion.
 Located on the grounds of Collins barracks the museum contains exhibits detailing Irelands move towards independence.
 This is a great way for you to learn about key areas in Dublin that you will later see while you are exploring.
 Many of the exhibits also commemorate Ireland’s involvement with the UN and WW1.

-A walk along the river Liffey towards the museum is also a great way to see outside the city center.
+A walk along the river Liffey towards the museum is also a great way to see outside the city centre.

 Walk along Dun Laoghaire harbor-Involves a bus/train ride.